-Leading Economic Index in Chile is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Chile to stand at 2.50 in 12 months time.
-In the long-term, the Chile Leading Economic Index is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Leading Economic Index in Chile is expected to be -1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Leading Economic Index in Chile to stand at 2.10 in 12 months time.
+In the long-term, the Chile Leading Economic Index is projected to trend around 2.50 percent in 2021 and 3.20 percent in 2022, according to our econometric models.